rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 ![Jaeger Find](images/jaeger02.png)

 :star: The service name is specified in the application.properties (quarkus.application.name) of the demo app.
-:star: The url of the collector is specified in the application.properties (quarkus.opentelemetry.tracer.exporter.otlp.endpoint=http://my-otelcol-collector:4317).
+:star: The URL of the collector is specified in the application.properties (quarkus.opentelemetry.tracer.exporter.otlp.endpoint=http://my-otelcol-collector:4317).

 Open one trace entry and expand it to get all the details.